-You must experiment with EXACT placement of some of these points.
-They vary slightly from horse to horse. ie: if you find that your horse will not disengage his rear when you press into the haunch, try moving your fingers around and pressuring in different parts of the muscle forward or backward of your starting point until you find one where he responds.
+If you have an already-trained horse, you must experiment with EXACT placement of some of these points.
+They vary slightly from horse to horse and rider to rider. ie: if you find that your horse will not disengage his rear when you press into the haunch, try moving your fingers around and pressuring in different parts of the muscle forward or backward of your starting point until you find one where he responds.

 Horse training and equestrian activities in general can be dangerous.
 While we try to present relevant and valuable content, under no circumstances does horse-pros.com or its members or contributors take any responsibility for the well-being of any horse or person using a method outlined here.